 Two types of cell death

 Apoptosis.
 This type of cell death is highly controlled and regulated and is often predictable.
 It is genetically programmed and is a normal part of our bodily functions.
 Every day our bodies make new cells and kill off older cells to make room.
 When the processing of killing cells goes wrong, one of two things happen; the body doesn’t kill enough cells, or the body kills too many.
 The former leads to uncontrolled growth and can result in cancer.
 The latter leads to excessive cell death, a common cause of neurodegenerative diseases.

 Necrosis.
 This type of cell death is also known as unnatural cell death.
-This means cell death isn’t a results of natural causes, like our bodies removing unwanted cells, but rather that the damage is a result of external force.
+This means cell death isn’t a result of natural causes, like our bodies removing unwanted cells, but rather that the damage is a result of external force.
 This could be trauma, injury, virus, or reduced blood or oxygen supply.
 Necrosis leads to inflammation, which can spread and cause further damage.
 An example of cell death by necrosis is a stroke.

 Nerve cell death in specific brain regions and neurodegenerative diseases

 Huntington’s Disease is triggered by a genetic mutation.
 The mutation gives rise to an overproduction of the neurotransmitter glutamate.
 This leads to the death of neurons in the basal ganglia, which has been associated with causing uncontrollable movement.

 Alzheimer’s Disease is caused by the build-up of beta amyloid and tau proteins around neurons in a few parts of the brain, like the neocortex and hippocampus.
 This leads to a reduced ability to carry out everyday tasks.